huanghua1994/YATDFT/README.md

 ### 1. Compiling Simint

 Notice: If possible, use ICC 17 instead of ICC 18 to compile Simint.
 It seems that ICC 18 will incorrectly optimize for some Simint functions.
+ICC 19.0.5 works well again.

 ```shell
 # Build Simint source code generator